idrisawad/Chatbot/README.md

  This chatbot is implemented in Python, and it uses .toml files to store its responses.
 The .toml file contains a dictionary of patterns and their corresponding responses.
 When the chatbot receives a message from the user, it checks if the message matches one of the patterns in the .toml file and returns the corresponding response.

+It uses the toml library to parse the .toml file, and the startswith() method to check if the user's message matches one of the patterns.
+The Chatbot class has a respond() method that takes a message as input and returns the appropriate response.
+This is just a basic example, you can further improve this by making it more robust like adding more patterns, keeping the history of conversation, and providing more intelligent response.

 ```
 [responses]
 "pattern1" = "response1"